-The land on which 305 Commonwealth was built was part of a larger lot acquired by the Thayer family in 1883.
-The bulk of the lot, with a frontage of 71 feet on Commonwealth, had been acquired on April 2, 1883, by Nathaniel Thayer, Jr., and Eugene V. R. Thayer.
-They transferred it to their sister, Harriet, who augmented it with the purchase of an additional six foot wide lot on July 23, 1883.
-All of the land had been part of a larger parcel owned by building contractor George Wheatland, Jr., and originally had been part of one of four tracts of land purchased on March 1, 1872, from the Boston Water Power Company by a real estate investment trust formed by Grenville Temple Winthrop Braman, Henry Dwight Hyde, and Henry Melville Whitney.
+The lot on which 305 Commonwealth was built was part of a larger parcel acquired by the Thayer family in 1883.
+On April 2, 1883, Nathaniel and Cornelia Thayer’s sons, Nathaniel Thayer, Jr., and Eugene Van Rensselaer Thayer, purchased the land at the northeast corner of Commonwealth and Hereford, with a frontage of 71 feet on Commonwealth.
+On May 18, 1883, they transferred the land to their sister, Harriet Bayard Thayer, who augmented it with the purchase of an additional six foot wide lot on July 23, 1883.
+All of the land had been part of a larger parcel owned by building contractor George Wheatland, Jr., and originally had been part of one of several tracts of land purchased on March 1, 1872, from the Boston Water Power Company by a real estate investment trust formed by Grenville Temple Winthrop Braman, Henry Dwight Hyde, and Frank William Andrews.

-Click here for an index to the deeds for 305 Commonwealth.
+Click here to view the original plans for 305 Commonwealth.

 Joseph Kendall died in April of 1903.
 Ellen Kendall continued to live at 305 Commonwealth with Richard and Mary Bolles.